SuzeShardlow/SuzeShardlow.github.io/_public_speaking/2022-08-17-communicating-and-upholding-your-boundaries.md

 In this talk, I cover:

-- how to let someone know they have crossed the line
+- How to let someone know they have crossed the line
-- how to tell them it won't be happening again
+- How to tell them it won't be happening again
-- how to decide in advance how you will uphold your boundary if they cross it
+- How to decide in advance how you will uphold your boundary if they cross it

 [Watch the recording and / or read the transcript.](https://yougotthis.io/library/communicating-and-upholding-boundaries)